 F Feridax was the supplier of the famous “double” solo-seat exclusive to the post war Vincent, across the Series B and C.

 G As Gunga Din, the works mule.
 It was the development bike for the Black Lightning and the Black Shadow and was raced by George Brown.
 From left to right, Philip Vincent, his wife Elfrida, reserve pilot Dennis O’Neill and Harry Lindsay in May 1953, at Carrigrohane, Ireland.
 Harry Lindsay set a new Irish speed record of 143mph.

 H As H.R.D. and Howard Raymond Davies (1895-1973).
 Davies was a former pilot, who incorporated in 1924 his own company with the following credo: “Built by a Rider”.
-H.R.D. went into liquidation and as Phil Vincent was willing to create his own Motorcycle Business, he was advised to buy H.R.D. assets, which he did in 1928.
-This picture shows PCV (left) with HRD at the annual meeting in 1969.
-Philip Vincent was at that time the President of the V.O.C.
+As the motorcycle industry was depressed in the late 1920s, H.R.D. went voluntarily into liquidation and assets were sold to Ernie Humphries.
+As Phil Vincent was willing to create his own Motorcycle Business, he was later advised to buy these assets, which he did in 1928.
+This picture shows PCV (left) with HRD at the annual meeting in 1969 where they met for the first time as Philip Vincent was then the President of the V.O.C.

 I Phil Edward Irving (1903-1992) was Vincent’s Chief Engineer between 1931 and 1937.
 Irving designed the Series A before joining Velocette in 1937, but he came back to Vincent in 1943 and designed the Series B and C. Irving is seen as one of the most brilliant engineer of his generation; his life was devoted to his passion for Motorcycles and Motor Racing.